Yuanphone/big-data-challenge/README.md

 ![image](https://user-images.githubusercontent.com/100816322/186814054-989b09c0-1ed6-448c-87d3-83150422ecfe.png)

-From the table, excepting the helpful_votes equal 0, each range of helpful votes (the helpful_votes greater than 0), the percenge of vinereview always greater than percentage of non-vine review.
+From the table, excepting the helpful_votes are equal 0, each range of helpful votes (the helpful_votes are greater than 0), the percenge for vine reviews is always greater than percentage for non-vine review.
 Therefore, most vine reviews are trustworthy.
 The vine review program can provide more non-bias reviews to a large extent.